v-jerkin/azure-docs/articles/cognitive-services/text-analytics/quickstarts/python.md

 Finally, the [`entities` method](https://westus.dev.cognitive.microsoft.com/docs/services/TextAnalytics.V2.0/operations/5ac4251d5b4ccd1554da7634) identifies entities (businesses, people, places, and other proper nouns) in a text document.

 The overall process is familiar.
-Up to 100 pieces of text ("documents") can be submitted in a single call, and each document must have a unique ID within set of documents in a given `entities` call.
+Multiple documents can be submitted in a single call, and each document must have a unique ID within the set of documents in a given `entities` call.

 You must specify the language of each document using ISO 639 standard language codes, such as `en` for English.
 The `MultiLanguageInput` class stores the required information about each document.